Aleph-Alpha/pharia-engine/doc/src/operating-kernel.md

 # Operating Pharia Kernel

-This manual is for Operators running Pharia Kernel for their buisness or department.
-In case you are more interessted in developing Skills or interfacing with Pharia Kernel in order to invoke deployed skills you should consider the developer or user manual instead.
+This manual is for Operators running Pharia Kernel for their business or department.
+In case you are more interested in developing Skills or interfacing with Pharia Kernel in order to invoke deployed skills you should consider the developer or user manual instead.

 ## How to get it